pablorenato1/Personal-Assistant/README.md

 ```
 ### Access the personal assistant web interface:

-Open your web browser and go to http://localhost:8000/
+While pressing ```Ctrl```, click on the link in the terminal.

+It's usually this link: http://127.0.0.1:8000/

 ### Get Spotify Authorization:

-* Click on the "Authorize Spotify" button to authenticate with Spotify and grant the necessary permissions.
+* Click on the "Authenticate" button to authenticate with Spotify and grant the necessary permissions to the program to work.
 * Follow the authentication process to obtain the access token.

+# Explanations
 ### Code: SpotifyAssistant
 The SpotifyAssistant class in project/static/python/spotify.py handles Spotify authentication and playback control.